koral--/blog/source/2016-03-05-xamarin-ci-with-bitrise-tutorial-part-2-testing.html.markdown

 Make sure to place every package restore step after the `Git clone repository` step and before any kind of build steps!

-> If you'd like to install NuGet packages with custom versions, please check out our [related guide in the Bitrise Dev Center](http://devcenter.bitrise.io/docs/nuget-restore-with-custom-nuget-version).

 ### Custom NuGet packages